data-apis/array-api/spec/API_specification/indexing.md

 -   If `k` is greater than `0` and `j` is not provided (e.g., `0::2`), `j` must equal `n`.
 -   If `k` is less than `0` and `i` is not provided (e.g., `:10:-2`), `i` must equal `n-1`.
 -   If `k` is less than `0` and `j` is not provided (e.g., `0::-2`), `j` must equal `-n-1`.

-Using a slice to index a single array axis must adhere to the following rules.
-Let `n` be the axis (dimension) size.

--   If `i` equals `j`, a slice must return an empty array, whose axis (dimension) size along the indexed axis is `0`.

 -   Indexing via `:` and `::` must be equivalent and have defaults derived from the rules above.
 Both `:` and `::` indicate to select all elements along a single axis (dimension).

 ```{note}